 A narcissist will monitor your social media, your spending, your whereabouts, what you wear, what you eat, and when and where you sleep.
 A narcissist wants to monitor what you’re doing so they can control what you do.

-A Narcissist will keep records of things they’ve done for you to use against you, “what about when I did.”
-They’ll keep records of times you haven’t done something for them, “if only you had, what about when you didn’t.“
+A Narcissist will keep records of things they’ve done for you to use against you, “What about when I did.”
+They’ll keep records of times you hadn’t done something for them, “if only you had, what about when you didn’t.“

 Narcissistic people aren’t coming from a place of honesty, respect, loyalty, understanding, compassion, give and take.
 They’re coming from a place of control and getting everything their own way.